EfraimCancio/espaco-desapego-UI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.

+This project was devoloped according to the [Ecommerce App with Angular](https://www.youtube.com/watch?v=hejR2GfFXiA&t=941s) video, from the [LEARNING PARTNER](https://www.youtube.com/@LearningPartnerDigital)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.